-Turn One has been widened by 2.5 metres on the driver’s right-hand side.
-Australian GP organisers hope this will encourage different racing lines, potentially prompting more overtaking manouvres, as well as further battles into the second and third corners.
+Turn 1 has been widened by 2.5 metres on the driver’s right-hand side.
+Australian GP organisers hope this will encourage different racing lines, potentially prompting more overtaking manoeuvres, as well as further battles into the second and third corners.

-The greatest change anywhere on the circuit can be seen at Turn Six.
+The greatest change anywhere on the circuit can be seen at Turn 6.
 A huge widening of 7.5 metres means that the minimum corner speed has leapt from 149km/h (92mph) to 219kmh (136mph).

-Organisers believe this could reduce turbulent air, therefore encouraging racing into the new high-speed zone through what was the old Turns Nine and 10.
+Organisers believe this could reduce turbulent air, therefore encouraging racing into the new high-speed zone through what was the old Turns 9 and 10.

-Previous Turn Nine and Turn 10 (chicane removed)
+Previous Turn 9 and Turn 10 (chicane removed)

-New images revealed in May of the former chicane Turns Nine and 10 showed a significant transformation.
+The former chicane Turns 9 and 10 has now undergone a significant transformation.

-Nine and 10 was previously a stop-start right to left chicane which opened onto a curving passage towards Turn 11, the switchback now being altered to a more gentle righthand shift going onto a short straight, before the lefthand bend heading towards the eleventh corner.
+9 and 10 was previously a stop-start right-to-left chicane which opened onto a curving passage towards Turn 11, the switchback now being altered to a more gentle righthand shift going onto a short straight, before the lefthand bend heading towards the eleventh corner.

-As a result, cars will hit 330km/h (205mph) on the Lakeside Drive stretch before the new Turns Nine and 10 (previously 11 and 12), creating a huge braking point at the chicane.
+As a result, cars will hit 330km/h (205mph) on the Lakeside Drive stretch before the new Turns 9 and 10 (previously 11 and 12), creating a huge braking point at the chicane.

-Circuit designers are obviously aiming with this for more passing into Turn Nine, particularly as it could be used as part of a fourth DRS zone around.
+Circuit designers are aiming for more passing into Turn 9, particularly as it is now part of a fourth DRS zone.

 Turn 11 (previously 13)